Atlas200dk/sample-classification/README.md

 ## Running<a name="en-us_topic_0167438951_section1665916172539"></a>

-1. Log in to the Host as the  **HwHiAiUser**  user in SSH mode on Ubuntu Server where Mind Studio is located.
+1. Log in to the Host as the  **HwHiAiUser**  user in SSH mode on Ubuntu Server where MindSpore Studio is located.

     **ssh HwHiAiUser@**_host\_ip_

     For the Atlas 200 DK, the default value of  _**host\_ip**_  is  **192.168.1.2**  \(USB connection mode\) or  **192.168.0.2**  \(NIC connection mode\).

-    For the AI acceleration cloud server,  _**host\_ip**_  indicates the IP address of the server where Mind Studio is located.
+    For the AI acceleration cloud server,  _**host\_ip**_  indicates the IP address of the server where MindSpore Studio is located.

 2. Go to the path of the executable file of network connectivity.